lostofctrl/godex/README.md

 ### Contribute

-Fork me, open up a pull request, shoot me an email - me [at] yayramen.com - I'd love the help!
+Fork me and open up a pull request, or just shoot me an email - me [at] yayramen.com - I'd love the help!

 ---